The Goddess Girls: Athena the Wise

-When a mortal named Heracles transfers to the Academy, Athena understands his problems as she was new a few months ago herself.
-Not only does Heracles need help in fitting in, he also has to complete 12 "labors" or leave the Academy.
+When a mortal named Heracles transfers to the academy, Athena understands his problems as she was new a few months ago herself.
+Not only does Heracles need help in fitting in, he also has to complete 12 "labors" or leave the academy.
 Athena and Heracles work together to complete the tasks.

 Aphrodite the Diva

 Aphrodite is failing Hero-ology.
 To raise up her grade, she concocts a brilliant plan—an extra credit project for matchmaking mortals called the Lonely Hearts Club.
-This takes her to Egypt and face-to-face with fierce competition—a goddess named Isis.
-Now a race is on to see who can find the perfect match for the most annoying mortal boy ever.
+This takes her to Egypt and face-to-face with fierce competition, a goddess named Isis, and a race is on to see who can find the perfect match for the most annoying mortal boy ever.

 Artemis the Loyal

-It is time for the annual Olympic Games at Mount Olympus Academy and the four goddess girls are not happy-especially Artemis, because the Games are for boys only.
-Artemis fails to persuade Zeus to allow girls to enter the Olympic Games, but concocts a brilliant plan—a girls-only Olympics.
+It is time for the annual Olympic Games at Mount Olympus Academy and the four goddess girls are not happy, especially Artemis, because the Games are for boys only.
+Artemis fails to persuade Zeus to allow girls to enter the Olympic Games, but concocts a brilliant plan: a girls-only Olympics.
 Zeus decides to name the games after his new wife, Hera.

 Medusa the Mean

-All Medusa wants is to be more like her two sisters and the other kids in her class: immortal.
-As the one of the only mortals at Mount Olympus Academy, Medusa is sick and tired of being surrounded by beautiful, powerful, immortal classmates.
-It isn't easy making friends, especially when you have snakes for hair and a reputation for being mean.
+Medusa wants to be immortal like her two sisters and the other kids in her class.
+As one of the only mortals at Mount Olympus Academy, Medusa is sick and tired of being surrounded by beautiful, powerful, and immortal classmates.
+She also cannot make a friends, because she has a snakes on hair and a reputation for being mean.

-Immortality, she thinks, will solve everything.
-So when Medusa finds out about a necklace that promises just that, she's sure it will help her get the two things she covets most: to be as popular as the four Goddess Girls, and to have her supercrush, Poseidon, finally notice her...
+She thinks that immortality will solve everything.
+When Medusa finds out about a necklace that promises just that, she thinks that it will make her popular as the four Goddess Girls, as well as to get a boyfriend named Poseidon.

 The Girl Games

-Artemis, Persephone, Aphrodite, and Athena—the four most popular goddess girls at MOA—are finally getting a chance to hold a girls-only Olympic Games.
-But organizing visiting athletes like those crush-stealing Amazons is not easy.
+Artemis, Persephone, Aphrodite, and Athena are finally getting a chance to hold a girls-only Olympic Games, but organizing visiting athletes like those crush-stealing Amazons is not easy.
 Artemis is trying too hard to do everything herself, Athena is in trouble over a winged horse named Pegasus, and Aphrodite and Persephone are fighting over a lost kitten named Adonis.
-Will these Olympics be memorable for all the wrong reasons?